Gran Sabana: Temperature

+Due to the Gran Sabana's elevation, about 1000 m on average, it has an average annual temperature of 20 °C (similar to the Caracas valley).
+Due to cloud cover and rainfall, daily temperatures vary.
+Minimum temperatures rarely drop below 8–10 °C, except on top of the tepuis.
+Maximum temperatures usually do not exceed 32–35 °C.

 Precipitation

-The rainy season lasts about 10 months, with a period of relative drought between January and March with annual average between 1600 and 2200 mm of rain (twice what is observed in the Venezuelan capital).
-This measure varies along the savanna area; in the south, the average drops to between 1600 and 1900 mm of rain, while in the north it varies between 1600 and 2500 mm, and in the south-east it is above 3000 mm.
+The rainy season lasts about 10 months, with a period of relative drought between January and March and an annual average of 1600 to 2200 mm (twice that of Caracas).
+The average varies along the savanna; in the south it is 1600 to 1900 mm, 1600 to 2500 mm in the north, and over 3000 mm in the south-east.

-Winds
+Wind

-Visitors to the Gran Sabana may notice strong winds to finish up the area of La Escalera and see for the first time large areas of savanna.
-Compared to the average weather of Venezuela, the site has relatively favorable and cool winds, creating a comfortable feeling.
-Climate variation is determined by altitude and winds, as the latitude (between 4° and 8° north) of the site falls within the equatorial belt.
-The area further north in its lower part is subject to the influence of winds from the east and northeast, resulting in a rainy season and drought season.
-The south, by contrast, is affected by wet winds from the Amazon depression and Southeast, which condense when in contact with elevations, producing heavy rains.
+The La Escalera area and the savanna experience strong winds.
+Altitude and winds determine climate, since the Gran Sabana's latitude (between 4° and 8° north) is within the equatorial belt.
+The lower area further north is influenced by winds from the east and northeast, resulting in a rainy and dry season.
+The south and southeast are affected by winds from the Amazon rainforest, and receive heavy rain.